-Services and Supplies Incidental to Professional Services
+Are Services and Supplies Incidental to Professional Services Included in Encounter Rates?

-Services and supplies incidental to the professional services of physicians, PAs, NPs, psychologists, or clinical social workers are included in the encounter rate paid for the professional services when the services and supplies are:
+Services and supplies incidental to the professional services of physicians, PAs, ARNPs, psychologists, or clinical social workers are included in the encounter rate paid for the professional services when the services and supplies are:

-- Furnished as an incidental, although integral, part of the practitioner's professional services (e.g. professional component of a x-ray or lab); - Of a type commonly furnished either without charge or included in the RHC bill; - Of a type commonly furnished in a provider's office (e.g., tongue depressors, bandages, etc); - Provided by clinic employees under the direct, personal supervision of a physician, PA, NP, psychologist, or clinical social worker; and - Furnished by a member of the clinic's staff who is an employee of the clinic (e.g., nurse, therapist, technician, or other aide).
+- Furnished as an incidental, although integral, part of the practitioner's professional services. - Of a type commonly furnished either without charge or included in the RHC bill. - Of a type commonly furnished in a provider's office (for example, tongue depressors and bandages). - Provided by clinic employees under the direct, personal supervision of a physician, PA, NP, psychologist, or clinical social worker. - Furnished by a member of the clinic's staff who is an employee of the clinic (for example, nurse, therapist, technician, or other aide).